michalis0/Business-Intelligence-and-Analytics/week6 - SQL2/README.md

 ## Explain assignment 1

-- How to save a Python notebook from Colab
+- How to save a Python notebook from Colab to your computer so that you upload it to Moodle.
 - What you have to submit for assignment 1
     - Notebook
     - Answer questions in Moodle quiz.